shalen-original/ap2016-exam-project/README.md

 * **ap2016.entities**: Contains all the data entities used in the project.

+* **ap2016.exceptions**: Contains all the specific exceptions used by the application.

 * **ap2016.gui.frames**: Contains all the main windows used by the program (both JFrame and JDialog).

 * **ap2016.gui.panels**: Contains all the panels dynamically added to the main frames and dialogs.